reStrike-d-o-o/reStrike_VTA_Cursor/PROJECT_CONTEXT.md

 ### 🚀 **Ready for Next Phase**
 The project is now in excellent shape with:
-- Clean, production-ready codebase
+- Clean, production-ready codebase with real-time event handling
 - Comprehensive documentation
 - Stable build pipeline
-- Complete core infrastructure
+- Complete core infrastructure with advanced UI features

 **Ready to proceed with next feature development or enhancement phase.**